Some SLURM Commands

 parameters first

+.
 All following parameters will be completely ignored.

 ls

-#SBATCH -J "my jobname
+#SBATCH -J "my jobname"

-Should you experience batch arguments being ignored by SLURM, please also double-check for spelling mistakes in both your parameters and arguments.
+The jobname will not be set in this case.
+Should you experience batch arguments being ignored by Slurm, please also double-check for spelling mistakes in both your parameters and arguments.
+Coming across expressions like --accnt=rwth0000

-Coming across expressions like "--accnt=rwth0000" or "--output=namewith blanks.%J" will cause the SLURM parser to terminate and ignore subsequent #SBATCH statements.
+will cause the Slurm parser to terminate and ignore subsequent #SBATCH

-Be advised that indentation of #SBATCH parameters is not supported (see above).
+directives.
+Be advised that indentation of #SBATCH

 -c, --cpus-per-task=<numcpus>